CLRN Network Project Process

 In 2009 the then Director of Public Prosecutions, without consultation, promulgated a new policy on overtaking private prosecutions, requiring the CPS to do so in any case where the CPS’s own Code tests (the evidential and public interest tests) were not met.
 This was held to be lawful by a 3-2 majority of the Supreme Court.
 Whether this is an appropriate policy requires a study of its effect on disappointed would-be private prosecutors and affords an opportunity to consider what purposes private prosecutions may serve and which offences are most effectively prosecuted privately.
 Reforms to this policy, if any, may be suggested to the CPS, suggestions may be made to the police about policies regarding the gathering of evidence for private prosecutors, issues relating to costs may require legislation, or the attention of judges who assess costs under present legislation.

 Project Lead: Jonathan Rogers

-Status: A scoping symposium for this event will take place in April 2018 at UCL.
-Please contact Jonathan Rogers for further information.
+Status: A scoping symposium for this event will take place on the 19th April 2018 at UCL.
+Please click the link on the event registration tab.